 \subsection{Berkovich--Coleman Integration}

-In order to study Berkovich--Coleman integration, we will follow Berkovich’s language; in principle this can be avoided by using intersection theory on semistable curves, however, the analytic framework seems much more natural.
-The canonical references are Berkovich’s book \cite{berkovic90:analytic_geometry} and the paper of Baker--Payne--Rabinoff \cite{baker_payne_rabinoff13:analytic_curves} (see also \cite[Section~3]{krzb:utahsurvey} for a summary of the basics that will be used below).
+In order to study Berkovich--Coleman integration, we will follow Berkovich's language; in principle this can be avoided by using intersection theory on semistable curves, however, the analytic framework seems much more natural.
+The canonical references are Berkovich's book \cite{berkovic90:analytic_geometry} and the paper of Baker--Payne--Rabinoff \cite{baker_payne_rabinoff13:analytic_curves} (see also \cite[Section~3]{krzb:utahsurvey} for a summary of the basics that will be used below).

 For a smooth $\C_p$-analytic space $X$, we let $Z^1_{\dR}(X)$ denote the space of closed analytic $1$-forms on $X$, and we let $\cP(X)$ denote the set of paths $\gamma\colon [0,1]\to X$ with ends in $X(\C_p)$.
 The following is a special case of a theorem of Berkovich \cite[Theorem~9.1.1]{berkovic07:integration}.